 The gain at the output of the Programmable FIR block is set through the FINE gain parameter.
 The TI GC4016 Quad Digital Down Converter requires input from a FINE parameter to shift the signal by 1 - 4 bits, according to FINE/1024.
 Thus, you may enter 1 to 16383 for the FINE gain parameter in the Fine Gain block mask.

 This final stage of the DDC can be used to change the rate of the output of the DDC to match the baseband frequency of your particular system's demodulator input.
 The Rate Conversion block is a fixed-point filter that acts similarly to the FIR Rate Conversion block in the DSP System Toolbox.
 The Rate Conversion block's NDELAY parameter is the interpolation factor, and the NDEC parameter is the decimation factor.

 You can use scopes and the Fixed-Point Tool to observe and analyze the results of your simulation.

 Double-click on the Scopes block in the example model to gain access to the following scopes:

 Programmable FIR Output

-Invoke the Fixed-Point Tool interface for the example by going to the Tools menu and selecting Fixed-Point Tool.
+Invoke the Fixed-Point Tool interface for the example by going to the Analysis menu and selecting Fixed-Point Tool.
 This interface allows you to see the maximum values, minimum values, and overflows for fixed-point blocks in any subsystem in the example model.
 Refer to the Simulink and Fixed-Point Designer™ documentation for more information on the Fixed-Point Tool.